 As Matt mentions, more funding will be received soon within 3 to 6 months.

 Everything they’ve been doing for the last 4 years was learning for the team.
-They experimented different ways of delivery, different business models, different founder portfolio and so on.
+They experimented with different ways of delivery, different business models, different founder portfolio and so on.
 Their motto is “Always test but make sure it doesn’t kill the company.”

 Dealing with challenges